Learn how to choose the right KPIs for your business intelligence dashboard, with best practices for design and examples by department.

 Article Sales Opportunities

 The executive team needs to monitor top-level data from all departments — tracking metrics such as support response time, net monthly burn, account retention rate, monthly recurring revenue, and lead-to-win rate.
+These are the numbers that tell you whether the business is on track, without having to ask anyone.

 Article Executive Dash